SovnSkyrim/Aldrnari/README.md

 ### I keep getting put into 3rd/third person when in combat

-Intended; the list is tailored to 3rd person combat
+Intended; the list is tailored to 3rd person combat.
+More information in the [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md).

+### Dragons..
+They regenerate health, they circle around, can't kill them, and after Mirmulnir, 3 spawned at Whiterun...

+Intended.
+Dragons unlock shouts which are one of the strongest tools available to you; thus dragons are quite hard to take on.
+You **will** be strong enough at some point.

 ### "I am bothered by the way NPCs look in the game!" and "How do NPCs look??
 Are they rugged?
 Are they supermodels?
 Are they vanilla?"